Is Your Water the Cause of Your Skin Issues?

 Have you or someone you love been struggling with frustrating and uncomfortable skin issues as of late?
 Whether you are experiencing dry skin on your hands or acne on your face or back, you’re likely wondering what is causing the issue and what you can do to fix it.
 If you’ve tried any number of supposed solutions only to find that your skin issues aren’t clearing up, it may be time to look for answers in more unexpected places.
 While many people are quick to assume that what is causing their skin issues can be attributed to their choice of soap, for example, the problem may be the water that you’re washing with instead!

 Believe it or not, tap water that contains “harmless” additives such as chlorine, magnesium, or iron can have a negative impact on skin that is already sensitive.
 Even worse, it can be difficult to identify when your water is the cause of your skin issues.
 After all, it isn’t necessarily the first thing that many of us think of.
 Still, it’s important to take note of the skin issues that could very well be caused by your tap water.
-Today, Optimum will be discussing four skin issues that could be caused by your water.
+Today, Optimum will be discussing four skin issues that your water could cause.

 Itchy, Red Skin and Hives